salesforce/lwc-rfcs/text/0115-mixed-shadow-mode.md

 There currently exists an escape hatch that allows listeners to handle non-composed events outside of the root LWC node if the event originates from a non-LWC component in the subtree.
-This behavior exists for legacy reasons, is only possible to allow in a synthetic Shadow DOM environment, and cannot be preserved in a native Shadow DOM context.
+This behavior exists for legacy reasons, is only possible in a synthetic Shadow DOM environment, and cannot be preserved in a native Shadow DOM context.

 ### Accessibility

-The most common accessibility issue in LWC is related to id-referencing across shadow boundaries (e.g., an aria-describedby attribute that references an element outside of its shadow tree).
-The current workaround for this is to bypass the LWC engine's id-mangling by setting attributes dynamically, but such a workaround would not work in native Shadow DOM.
+A common accessibility workaround in LWC is related to id-referencing across shadow boundaries (e.g., an aria-describedby attribute that references an element outside of its shadow tree).
+In synthetic mode, it is possible to create references across shadow boundaries by dynamically setting attributes in both the parent and child components.
+Such a workaround would not work in native Shadow DOM because of native id-scoping.

+The workaround for this would be to dynamically set text in the right places to keep id-referencing contained in the same shadow root.
+Components in the `lightning` namespace have been doing this successfully for some time now.

 ### Instrumentation

-Applications that rely on instrumentation libraries that don't yet support Shadow DOM are currently able to obtain references to descriptors like `addEventListener()` before they are patched and use them to override `@lwc/synthetic-shadow` polyfills where needed.
-Such workarounds would not work for events originating from components operating in native shadow mode.
+Applications that rely on instrumentation libraries that don't yet support Shadow DOM are currently able to obtain references to descriptors like `addEventListener()` before they are patched by the synthetic shadow polyfill, and use them to override `@lwc/synthetic-shadow` polyfills where needed.
+This allows them to handle non-composed events that should never have been able to cross shadow boundaries.

+Such a workaround would not work for events originating from components operating in native shadow mode because the composedness of an event is controlled natively by the browser.

 ### Styling